Examples of Kali Linux Hydra Tool

-Hydra is a pre-installed tool in Kali Linux used to brute-force username and password to different services such as ftp, ssh, telnet, MS-SQL etc. Brute-force is a technique to try different username and password against a target to identify correct credentials.
+Hydra is a pre-installed tool in Kali Linux used to brute-force usernames and passwords to different services such as FTP, ssh, telnet, MS SQL, etc. Brute force can be used to try different usernames and passwords against a target to identify the correct credentials.
 Below is the list of all protocols supported by hydra.

-Check usage of Hydra by using of below command:
+Check the usage of Hydra by using of below command:

 To brute-force ssh username and password

-Create a username and password list to enumerate a target by using hydra automation tool.
-You can access wordlist in a directory by using below command.
+Create a username and password list to enumerate a target by using a hydra automation tool.
+You can access the wordlist in a directory by using the below command.